babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ## T-SQL limitations

 In this chapter, you will learn about Babelfish limitations.
-Let's dive in and figure out what works, and where challenges still lay ahead.
+Let's dive in and figure out what works, and where challenges still lie ahead.

 ### Missing features